 - what sales have they made recently on similar properties and how much did they sell for?

 - what is their viewing policy?
 Will they go to viewings with buyers?

-- make sure they advertise on the internet on one of the major property ‘portals’ like Rightmove, Zoopla or primelocation (see links below)
+- make sure they advertise on the internet on one of the major property portals like Rightmove, Zoopla or primelocation

 - make a shortlist of about three agents and invite them to do a valuation of your property.
 Ask them the reasons for their valuation.
-But be CAREFUL, some agents will value the property higher than others to win your business.
-They may be doing this to get more commission.
-(The agent who gives the realistic valuation and impresses you most may be the best to choose)
+But be CAREFUL, some agents will value the property higher than others to win your business and may be doing this to get more commission.
+The agent who gives a realistic valuation and impresses you most may be the best to choose

 - ask them what they will do if your property doesn’t sell as well as expected?
 Are you happy with their reply?

 - are they open at weekends and able to carry out viewings with potential buyers?

 These can be much cheaper than local estate agents but there’s a big variety in price and quality.
 They usually advertise properties on websites like: